Bardin0/Bardin0/README.md

 I am a second-year university student studying computer science at the [University of Guelph](https://www.uoguelph.ca/).

-Currently learning: C and Python
+Currently learning: C and Java

 <!--